Barnet Property Investment: Best Buy-to-Let Areas 2025

 - 2016-2020: Mixed performance with periods of growth and minor corrections

-Barnet has demonstrated remarkable resilience during market downturns, particularly in its premium housing stock.
-The long-term price trajectories show substantial appreciation, with detached properties increasing from approximately £250,000 in 1995 to over £1,500,000 by 2025 - a six-fold increase that significantly outperforms inflation.
+Barnet has demonstrated resilience during market downturns, particularly in its premium housing stock.
+Long-term price trajectories show substantial appreciation, with detached properties increasing from £250,463 in 1995 to £1,574,083 by July 2025 - a six-fold increase that significantly outperforms inflation.

-This pattern reflects Barnet's enduring appeal as a sought-after North London borough offering excellent connectivity, highly-rated schools, and extensive green spaces.
-The significant premium commanded by detached and semi-detached properties compared to London averages demonstrates Barnet's particular strength in the family home market sector.
+This pattern reflects Barnet's enduring appeal as a North London borough offering excellent connectivity, highly-rated schools, and green spaces.
+The significant premium commanded by detached and semi-detached properties compared to London averages demonstrates Barnet's strength in the family home market.

-While detached houses in Barnet command a significant premium at 36.2% above the London average, semi-detached houses are also priced higher at 16.3% above regional averages.
+While detached houses in Barnet command a premium at 42.4% above the London average, semi-detached houses sit at 15.0% above typical London prices.

-Terraced houses in Barnet sit at a slight discount of 0.9% below London averages, while flats and maisonettes show a more substantial 11.7% discount compared to London prices.
+Terraced houses in Barnet show 1.2% below London averages, while flats and maisonettes are 20.3% below typical London prices.

 Property Type | Barnet Average Price | London Average | Difference |